Skip to content

 Validates Business Processes

 A core part of any software solution is whether it effectively supports and optimizes organizational workflows and operations.
-This is where UAT provides tremendous value by validating business processes.
+UAT provides tremendous value by validating business processes in this area.

 During UAT, end users perform their day-to-day responsibilities and tasks using the software just as they would operationally.
 This real-world simulation enables process gaps or inefficiencies to surface that internal testing may have overlooked.

-Confirming the software properly handles expected processes, data flows, permissions and more through UAT gives confidence it will smoothly enable – rather than disrupt – daily tasks and business functioning.
+Confirming the software properly handles expected processes, data flows, permissions, and more through UAT gives confidence that it will smoothly enable – rather than disrupt – daily tasks and business functioning.

 Validating process alignment also shows whether the software delivers planned productivity improvements or cost reductions.
 Early identification of process deficiencies allows corrective measures to maximize operational impact.